Unreal-Dan/RekordBoxSongExporter/README.md

 ## What does it do

-This will export played tracks for integration with OBS or any system that can consume the track names from a file.
+This will export played tracks in realtime for integration with OBS or any system that can consume the track names from a file.

 This does **NOT** poll the Rekordbox database, this directly hooks Rekordbox which means the output files update instantaneously when you fade into another track.